-There are four drug payment stages for your Medicare Part D prescription drug coverage under Community First Medicare Advantage D-SNP.
+There are three drug payment stages for your Medicare Part D prescription drug coverage under Community First Medicare Advantage D-SNP.
 How much you pay depends on which stage you are in when you get a prescription filled or refilled.

-STAGE 1: YEARLY DEDUCTIBLE STAGE STAGE 2: INITIAL COVERAGE STAGE STAGE 3: COVERAGE GAP STAGE STAGE 4: CATASTROPHIC COVERAGE STAGE If you receive "Extra Help" to pay your prescription drugs, this payment stage does not apply to you.
+STAGE 1: YEARLY DEDUCTIBLE STAGE STAGE 2: INITIAL COVERAGE STAGE STAGE 3: CATASTROPHIC COVERAGE STAGE If you receive "Extra Help" to pay your prescription drugs, this payment stage does not apply to you.
 If you do not receive "Extra Help," you begin in this payment stage when you fill your first prescription of the year.
 During this stage, you pay the full cost of your drugs.
-You stay in this stage until you have paid \$545 for your drugs (\$545 is the amount of your deductible).
-During this stage, the plan pays its share of the cost of your drugs, and you pay your share of the cost.
-Your share is called a copay.
-You stay in this stage until your year-to-date "total drug costs" (your payments plus any Part D plan's payments) total \$5,030 .
 During this stage, you pay 25% of the price for brand name drugs (plus a portion of the dispensing fee) and 25% of the price for generic drugs.
-You stay in this stage until your year-to-date "out-of-pocket costs" (your payments) reach a total of \$8,000 .
-This amount and rules for counting costs toward this amount have been set by Medicare.
-During this stage, the plan will pay most of the cost of your drugs for the rest of the calendar year (through December 31, 2024).
+You stay in this stage until your year-to-date drug costs (your total Part D drug payments) reach a total of \$2,000.
+After that, your covered drugs will not cost you any money.
+During this stage, the plan will pay for the full cost of your drugs for the rest of the covered, Part D calendar year (through December 31, 2025).
+You stay in this stage until you have paid \$590 for your drugs ( \$590 is the amount of your deductible).